Keratosis pilaris: Pathophysiology

 KP occurs when the human body produces excess amounts of the skin protein keratin, resulting in the formation of small, raised bumps in the skin, often with surrounding redness.
 The excess keratin, which is the same color as the person's natural skin tone, surrounds and entraps the hair follicles in the pore.
 This causes the formation of hard plugs (a process known as hyperkeratinization).
 Many KP bumps contain an ingrown hair that has coiled.
 This is a result of the keratinized skin's "capping off" the hair follicle, preventing the hair from exiting.
 The hair grows encapsulated inside the follicle.
-KP is more common in patients affected by atopic diseases such as allergic rhinitis and atopic dermatitis.
+KP is more common in patients with atopic diseases such as allergic rhinitis and atopic dermatitis.

 KP subtypes are occasionally part of genetically inherited syndromes associated with intellectual disability, neuro-cardio-facial-cutaneous syndromes, RASopathies, ectodermal dysplasias, and certain myopathies.

 Diagnosis

 Physicians can often diagnose KP simply by examining the skin without specialized tests, but a dermatologist can use dermoscopy to confirm the diagnosis and assess if a person with KP is responding to treatment.
 Physicians often consider family history and the presence of symptoms when making the diagnosis.
 Those with this condition are generally encouraged to contact a physician if the bumps are bothersome and do not improve with over-the-counter lotions.